jeayeunmo/dev_guide/MMR2 Unit Test Guide.md

 # Maple MMR2 Unit Test Guidelines

 Maple (MMR2) uses "Structure-Based Testing Techniques-Modified Condition Decision Condition (MC/DC) Testing" based on ISO/IEC/IEEE 29119 Software Testing.
+But, it is one of guidelines, choose smart!!, based on the real problem you are facing, and save time by knowing what other coverage(s) you achieve as well.
+Do effective and efficient testing with a minimum of effort!!

 Reference Site:
 - [ISO/IEC/IEEE 29119 Software Testing](http://softwaretestingstandard.org/)